Mathieu-bot/Skill-master/README.md

-# RealHack - AI Image Analysis Platform
+# Skill Master - AI Image Analysis Platform

 RealHack is a modern web application that uses artificial intelligence to analyze images.
 It offers advanced features such as text detection, image quality analysis, and dominant color extraction.